-In the 2005-2006 program year, the project sponsors were to receive additional funds based on roll-over funds within the State HOPWA budget.
-The amendments were drawn up and submitted for approval but will not be allocated with sufficient time to spend it down in the 2005-2006 program year.
-The funds that are not used from this amendment should be amended to the 2006-2007 contract budgets after the base contracts are approved.
-Where possible, these additional funds are to be used to assist clients with Supportive Services such as job counseling, household budget management, etc.
+In the 2005-2006 program year, the project sponsors received additional funds based on roll-over funds within the State HOPWA budget.
+The amendments were drawn up and submitted for approval but were not allocated with sufficient time to spend it down in the 2005-2006 program year.
+The funds that were not used from these amendments were amended to the 2006-2007 contract budgets after the base contracts were approved.
+These additional funds were used to assist clients with Supportive Services such as job counseling, household budget management, etc.